Last Updated on

-Reflex actions in babies are important signs indicating that their nervous system is developing.
+Reflex actions in babies are important signs that indicate their nervous systems are developing.
 These reflexes usually happen in the first few months and slowly stop once their brains become more mature.
 Common reflexes include stepping, suckling and parachute.
+This article aims at providing readers with some information about parachute reflex.
+Let’s first know what it really is.

-The parachute reflex in newborns is a motor response that you will see when they are around the age of 5 months.
-You can see this response when you hold the baby in a straight position under your armpits and turn him over on his belly quickly.
+The parachute reflex in newborns is a motor response they develop around the age of 5 months.
+You can see this response when you hold the baby in a straight position and quickly turn him over facing downwards (as if falling).
 He will extend his arms to break the fall.
 This action is the parachute reflex and usually remains with a human being his entire life.

 The parachute reflex is a primitive response, controlled by the central nervous system as a mode of survival.
 Primitive reflexes begin in the mother’s womb and hence are developed by the action of the outside world stimuli.
 They are usually involuntary and fade with time.